tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 * behind most encryption within AWS
 * fully integrated with IAM for authorization
 * can use CLI / SDK to perform encrytion with KMS
+* uses CMK that is never used by the client (Amazon knows what these keys are but we never get access to them)

 integrated with:
 * EBS for encryting volumes